bbaral09/mytestrepo/README.md

 1. There will be an existing network spanning accross multiple accounts

-2. Management VPC, APP VPC and the Cisco VPC will pre-exist
+2. Management VPC, APP VPC and the Cisco VPC (with the CSR) will pre-exist

 3. Bastion hosts will pre-exist